Eagleton Village, Tennessee

-Eagleton Village is a census-designated place (CDP) in Blount County, Tennessee, United States.
-The population was 5,052 at the 2010 census.
+Eagleton Village is a census-designated place (CDP) in Blount County, Tennessee.
+The population was 5,393 at the 2020 census.
 It is included in the Knoxville, Tennessee Metropolitan Statistical Area.
+The community is named after the first Eagleton School, built in the 1800s on land donated by Scottish immigrant David Eagleton (1748–1828).
+Urbanization began during World War II, driven by the arrival of workers for the local ALCOA plant.